All posts

 5. Technology and Safety Features

-• 389: Tends to have less integrated active safety technology as standard, reflecting its traditional design.
+• Peterbilt 389: Tends to have less integrated active safety technology as standard, reflecting its traditional design.
 Many features can be added as options, but it's fundamentally a more mechanically focused truck.

 Consideration: When buying used, always verify which specific safety features are present and fully functional on your chosen truck.